 At Rubin, Glickman, Steinberg & Gifford, our North Wales internet crimes attorneys have extensive experience representing clients facing all kinds of internet crimes charges, including:

 - Identity fraud and identity theft

 - Using the internet to conduct trafficking of illicit substances

 - Skimming (stealing credit card information at the point of purchase)

 - Distribution of virus, trojans, and other malware

-Our legal team has extensive experience representing clients in both state court and federal court.
+Our internet crime lawyers in North Wales, PA has extensive experience representing clients in both state court and federal court.
 We are prepared to help you regardless of whether you have been charged with internet crimes at the federal or state level.

 Get Advice From An Experienced Criminal Defense Attorney.
 All You Have To Do Is Call 215-822-7575 To Receive Your Free Case Evaluation.